Killing of Abdel Fattah al-Sharif: Court verdict and sentencing

 The verdict of the military court was scheduled for 4 January 2017.
 The hearing of the verdict was later relocated to IDF's headquarters in Tel Aviv due to the anticipated crowds and protesters.
 On 4 January, Azaria was convicted of manslaughter by a panel of three judges.
 The verdict was announced by Central Command Chief Justice Colonel Maya Heller.
 The sentencing was originally scheduled for 15 January.
-Channel 2 claimed that IDF had held a meeting with the shooter's father on the previous day, asking him to drop the appeal and fire their attorneys, which would be taken into consideration for a pardon.
+Channel 2 reported that the IDF had held a meeting with the shooter's father on the previous day, asking him to drop the appeal and fire their attorneys, which would be taken into consideration for a pardon.
 He was also reportedly offered to meet with senior IDF officials for a plea bargain.
 Azaria's defense team, in a letter to Lieberman, called this a criminal offense.
 The IDF, however, denied that they had made any such offer and stated that the meeting was held to ask his family if it needed any assistance.
 The defense team called the denial a lie.
 The court acceded to the defense team's request for postponement of sentencing discussions on 11 January, shifting it to a week and a half later.

 During the sentencing hearing on 24 January, Azaria's defense team asked the court to toss out the manslaughter conviction over the alleged offer by the IDF to his father for a lenient sentence, claiming "tampering" with legal proceedings.
 The court rejected this request and stated that the hearings would continue but that it would revisit the allegations later.
-His father also appealed for lenient sentencing, asking the court to consider Azaria's service and character as well as the physical and psychological health problems being faced by the family since the trial began.
-He claimed that his son had also received death threats from Palestinians.
+His father also appealed for lenient sentencing, asking the court to consider Azaria's service and character as well as the physical and psychological health problems being faced by the family since the trial began, stating that his son had also received death threats from Palestinians.
 He also stated that he had been given an offer of lenient sentencing for his son and requested the court to sentence his son to time already served in open arrest on his base.
 Several witnesses also testified for his character.
 The prosecution asked the court to sentence Azaria to a prison term of three to five years during a hearing on 31 January.
 It also asked that his rank to be demoted to private.
 Colonel Guy Hazut, commander of Kfir Brigade, stated that what Azaria had done was serious and that he should be punished, but stated that the punishment shouldn't be severe.
 He accepted a meeting with Azaria's father but denied he had any discussion with him about the appeal or a reduction in punishment.